Hoppa till innehållet

 that one Auditor shall be appointed, with no deputy Auditor;

-that, fees to the Board members for 2025 shall be SEK 500,000 (500,000) to the Chairman of the Board, SEK 350 000 to the Vice Chairman of the Board and SEK 250,000 (250,000) each to other Board members who are not employed by the company, fees for work in the Audit Committee shall be paid in the amount of SEK 80,000 (80,000) to the Chairman of the Audit Committee and in the amount of SEK 40,000 (40,000) to other members who are not employed by the company, and fees for work in the Remuneration Committee shall be paid in the amount of SEK 15,000 (15,000) to members who are not employed by the company;
+that, fees to the Board members for 2026 shall be SEK 500,000 (500,000) to the Chairman of the Board and SEK 250,000 (250,000) each to other Board members who are not employed by the company, fees for work in the Audit Committee shall be paid in the amount of SEK 80,000 (80,000) to the Chairman of the Audit Committee and in the amount of SEK 40,000 (40,000) to other members who are not employed by the company, and fees for work in the Remuneration Committee shall be paid in the amount of SEK 60,000 (15,000) to the Chairman of the Remuneration Committee and in the amount of SEK 30,000 (15,000) to other members who are not employed by the company;

 that the Auditor’s fee is to be paid according to agreement;

-that the Board members Marie Grönborg, Hans Johansson, Jan Johansson, Hans Linnarson and Bodil Rosvall Jönsson are re-elected;
+that the Board members Marie Grönborg, Hans Johansson, Jan Johansson and Hans Linnarson are re-elected;

-that Marie Grönborg is elected as Chairman of the Board;
+that Marie Grönborg is re-elected as Chairman of the Board;

 that, in accordance with the recommendation of the Audit Committee, the accounting firm Öhrlings PricewaterhouseCoopers AB is elected as auditor; Öhrlings PricewaterhouseCoopers AB has informed that the authorized public accountant Vicky Johansson will continue as auditor in charge should the AGM resolve in accordance with the Nomination Committee’s proposal.

-The Board of Directors proposes that the AGM resolves to authorise the Board of Directors to resolve on repurchase of the company’s own series B shares on the following conditions.
+The Board of Directors proposes that the AGM resolves to authorise the Board of Directors to, on one or several occasions prior to the next AGM, resolve on repurchase of the company’s own series B shares on the following conditions.

 4. Payment of acquired series B shares shall be made in cash.